Druid, Denbighshire

-The name is an anglicised corruption of the Welsh name Y Ddwyryd (lit. 'the Two Fords') from its position nearby two fords, one on the River Ceirw, which runs into the River Dee lower down the valley, and the other on a small stream flowing into that river.
+The name is an anglicisation of the Welsh name Y Ddwyryd (lit. 'the Two Fords') from its position nearby two fords, one on the River Ceirw, which runs into the River Dee lower down the valley, and the other on a small stream flowing into that river.
 It has no connection to Druidic history or folk lore.

+The village is home to a Grade II Listed Building, The Druids.
+Originally a farmhouse, the building was later used as an inn, a butchers shop, and a smithy.
+The building has been refurbished extensively in 1850 and 1950.